 Applicants are required to nominate up to 10 of their best publications from the past 10 years (taking into account any career disruptions) immediately prior to the scheme close date.
-You are to provide separate explanations for each citation (publication) entry.
-Each explanation should explain why the publication has been selected, including its quality and contribution to science, and your contribution to each.
+You are to provide an overall description of why the publications have has been selected and their relevance to this proposal.

 You may include field weighted metrics and citation metrics within the explanation field for the 10 best publications from the last 10 years.
 Where possible, references to publications within the provided entry fields should be provided as a complete citation.
-Where this is not possible, include sufficient citation information to locate the publication such as digital object identifier, journal name, publication title, year and authors.
+Where this is not possible, include sufficient citation information to locate the publication such as authors, publication title, journal name, year and digital object identifier.

-Publications outside the last 10 years (taking into account any career disruptions) and other research outputs such as patents can be referred to in the Research Impact section if relevant.
+Publications outside the last 10 years (taking into account any career disruptions) and other research outputs such as patents can be referred to in (section 6.7 of the GTA, part H of the Grant Proposal document) that describes Chief Investigator Capabilities and Achievements.

-The assessment of publications will be against the category descriptors at Appendix B.
+The assessment of publications will be against the category descriptors at Table 2 of Appendix B.